c1flores/Professional-README-Generator/assets/utils/sampleREADME.md

   ## Description 📝

-  A Node.js based tool that allows the user to create a high-quality README for their repository projects
+  A Node.js based tool that allows the user to create a hgh-quality README for their repository projects

   ## Table of Contents 🗒